0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 <br>

 ## 🧠 Intro
-Welcome to **Lo-Fi**, where we’ll be exploring **LFI (Local File Inclusion)**.
+Welcome to **Lo-Fi**, where we’ll be exploring **Local File Inclusion (LFI)**.
 This vulnerability happens when an application allows users to include files on the server through the browser—usually due to unsafe handling of URL parameters.

 *Get into the Lo-Fi vibe and deploy your machine!* 🎧

 <br>

 ## 🎯 Task
-To pwn this room, we just need to find **1 flag**.
+To pwn this room, we need to:

+- Capture the **flag**.

 *Let’s see what we can uncover.* 🔍

 <br>